matsch92/docker_ansible_example0/tutorial_doc/0_setup.md

     cd ~
     ssh-keygen -t rsa

+Just keep clicking `Enter` through this, it should put the files in `~/.ssh` and you wont need a password.

 Copy your id_rsa.pub:

     cat ~/.ssh/id_rsa.pub

+We'll use this public key in the next steps here.

 ## Configuring ans_slaves -

-The steps listed here will have to be done on both slaves.
+The steps listed here will have to be done on **both** slaves.

 Install and Configure SSH: